Who Develops Heart Failure (HF) and Why?

 Learn more about the numbers and understand your risk.

 The most important thing to remember if you are living with HF is that you’re not alone.
-Nearly 6 million Americans are living with heart failure, and more than 870,000 new cases are diagnosed each year.
+More than 6 million Americans are living with heart failure, and over 900,000 new cases are diagnosed each year.
 You can manage this condition.
 Learn more about the risks and costs associated with HF.